 Evidence of work will be in children’s Science books.
 Specific evidence of working toward, expected and greater depth should also be stored within our tracking on Scholar Pack.

-All year groups have Rising Stars test booklets which correspond to the units taught.
+All year groups have a Pre/Post Knowledge questions which correspond to the units taught.
 These tests should be used at the beginning and end of a unit of work to show progress.
-Knowledge notes and organisers are used as a visual aid for learners and as a way of highlighting and reinforcing the key Vocabulary required in Science.
+Knowledge notes and organisers are used as a visual aid for learners and as a way of highlighting and reinforcing the key vocabulary required in Science.

 Scholar Pack records skill progression in each year group.